 CrossOver is CodeWeavers' commercial implementation of WINE and a dozen other components.
 It's a stable version of WINE with a proprietary graphical interface and a variety "hacks" that can get specific programs working, that wouldn't make it into WINE proper as they aren't long-term solutions.
 It aims to make installing, managing, and running applications easy.
 However, there are some issues with the user interface.

-Here's the scenario: you have an ageing laptop, the internal NIC has suddenly stopped working, but you don't want to give up here.
-You uninstall Arch Linux and install Windows 10 just to check that the NIC is actually not functioning anymore (it's not; never do this).
-You buy a USB Wi-Fi NIC, foolishly not checking if it has Linux support.
-You boot into an Arch Linux ISO and you don't have an internet connection.
+Here's the scenario: your laptop is approaching 13 years of age, the internal NIC has suddenly stopped working, but you don't want to give up here.
+You uninstall Arch Linux and install Windows 10 just to check that the NIC is actually not functioning anymore—which it isn't.
+You buy a USB Wi-Fi NIC Adapter, carelessly not checking if the vendor's drivers have been mainlined into the Linux kernel.
+You boot into an Arch Linux live session and you don't have an internet connection.
 Here's what you do next.

 It involved a fair amount of research to figure out how to setup and use virt-manager, virt-viewer, and even understanding what QEMU/KVM/libvirt are and what they do.
 This is as much a reference for me as I hope it to be helpful for others looking to use these technologies.

 As a long-time user of Windows and macOS, I've long felt that these systems continually get in my way and slow me down.
-Windows is awful in its own ways, but I want to pick on macOS, because it's remarkably similar to GNOME without being nearly as usable, coherent, or efficient. macOS is fragmented, slow, and neutered.
-Options are often taken away from you and hidden in obscure locations, or otherwise completely disabled altogether. macOS is very opinionated, as all desktops are, but I think you'll agree with me that at least some of the decisions made are stupid and limiting for no good reason.
-Many decisions are relics of a different century that have never been rethought.
-I really have tried to make macOS as usable as possible.
-I've worked at it for months, and it's better than it was, but I don't think I'll ever be able to call it efficient or powerful.
-So many things simply can't be mended, even if they are seemingly trivial.
-There are certainly nice things about the desktop not present in Windows, but it simply has too many issues, both large and small, that prevent it from becoming a reliable tool.
-Join me as we dive into the hollow, stainless steel world of macOS, where you can look, but can't touch.
+Windows has its own flaws, but I want to pick on macOS, because it's remarkably similar to GNOME without being nearly as usable, coherent, or efficient.
+Options are often taken away from you and hidden in obscure locations, or otherwise completely disabled. macOS is very opinionated, as all great desktops are, but I think you'll agree with me that at least some of the decisions are poorly thought-out or limiting for no good reason.
+Some, even, are relics of a different century that have never been rethought.
+While I have tried to do things the way Apple thinks I should, I don't think I'll ever be able to call it efficient or powerful—not in the same way I feel GNOME is.
+Some things simply can't be mended, even if they are seemingly trivial.
+There are certainly nice things about the desktop not present in Windows, but there are issues not present on GNOME that continue to eat away at me.